Chat & Conversations

 When a user writes @eve <agent-slug> <command>, the gateway resolves the agent slug across the org and dispatches directly to that agent's project.
 This bypasses chat.yaml matching and is intended for cross-project routing.

-If the first word is not a known slug, Eve uses the org's default_agent_slug and passes the full message as the command.
+If neither slug nor alias matches a known agent, Eve uses the org's default_agent_slug and passes the full message as the command.

 Message flow

-The following sequence shows the end-to-end path of a chat message from Slack through to an agent reply:
+The following sequence shows the end-to-end path of a chat message from Slack through to an agent reply, including file materialization, progress updates, and outbound delivery:

 Threads and continuity